Captions see below

-8 June – 4 August
+8 June – 4 August 2019

-This year’s Finkenwerder Art Prize, funded by the company Airbus Operations, has been issued since 1999 by the Kulturkreis Finkenwerder.
+The 20,000 euro Finkenwerder Art Prize, funded by the company Airbus Operations, has been issued since 1999 by the Kulturkreis Finkenwerder.
 It is awarded to artists who have made an outstanding contribution to contemporary art in Germany with their work.
-Award-winners of the past years include the artists Almut Heise, George Rickey, Candida Höfer, Neo Rauch, Daniel Richter, Thorsten Brinkmann, Ulla von Brandenburg, Christian Jankowski, and Georges Adéagbo were recipients of the award.
+In the past years, the artists Almut Heise, George Rickey, Candida Höfer, Neo Rauch, Daniel Richter, Thorsten Brinkmann, Ulla von Brandenburg, Christian Jankowski and Georges Adéagbo were recipients of the award.
 With the Berlin-based Edith Dekyndt, the jury honors an artist who with her subtle and minimalistic visual language has created a lasting awareness of the interrelationships between humans, matter and environment.

-Edith Dekyndt is represented in renowned exhibitions and collections.
-Recently she has presented solo exhibitions at Unlimited Art Basel (2018); Carl Freedman Gallery, London (2017); Wiels – Center for Contemporary Art, Brussels; DAAD Galerie, Berlin (2016); Le Consortium, Dijon (2015); Temporary Gallery, Cologne (2014); and participated in numerous group shows, including the 57thVenice Biennale (2017); at Martin Gropius Bau, Berlin; Van Abbe Museum, Eindhoven (2016); SMAK, Gent; Akademie der Künste Berlin; Skulpturenpark Cologne (2015).
-She is represented by the galleries Carl Freedman (Margate), Greta Meert (Brussels), VHN (Paris), Konrad Fischer (Berlin) und Karin Günther (Hamburg).
+Edith Dekyndt (*1960, Ypres, Belgium) is represented in renowned exhibitions and collections.
+Recently she has presented solo exhibitions at VNH Gallery, Paris (2019); Unlimited Art Basel (2018); Carl Freedman Gallery, London (2017); Wiels – Center for Contemporary Art, Brussels; DAAD Galerie, Berlin (2016); Le Consortium, Dijon (2015); Temporary Gallery, Cologne (2014); and participated in numerous group shows, including the 57thVenice Biennale (2017); at Martin Gropius Bau, Berlin; Van Abbe Museum, Eindhoven (2016); SMAK, Gent; Akademie der Künste Berlin; Skulpturenpark Cologne (2015).
+She is represented by the galleries Carl Freedman (Margate), Greta Meert (Brussels), VHN (Paris), Konrad Fischer (Berlin) and Karin Günther (Hamburg).